Srinivas18s/Srinivas18s/README.md

 # 👋 Hi, I'm Srinivas
+## 📘 About Me
+I’m a Computer Science graduate with a strong passion for Data Analytics and Business Intelligence.
+My journey revolves around transforming raw data into meaningful insights that drive smarter decisions.
+I enjoy building interactive dashboards, exploring advanced analytics techniques, and leveraging tools like Power BI, Tableau, Python, and SQL to solve real-world problems.
+Beyond technical skills, I’m deeply interested in Generative AI, requirement gathering, and business impact analysis, aiming to bridge the gap between technology and business outcomes.
+My mission is to continuously learn, innovate, and contribute to projects that create measurable value.

 # 💡 What I Do
 - 🎓 Computer Science graduate passionate about Data Analytics & Business Intelligence
 - 📊 Transform raw data into meaningful insights using visualization and storytelling